avoiding temptation 3 temptations of satan that fruit-bearers must avoid

 Salt removes worms from strawberries.
 Likewise, being the salt of the earth allows us to avoid temptation.

 The potter grows strawberries through His vessel in the story of The Little Pot.
 The strawberries represent the fruit of the Spirit.
 Recently, discovering worms in strawberries went viral on TikTok.
 Therefore, I believe there is a spiritual lesson here.
-Satan worms himself into our lives so he can tempt us.
+Satan worms his way into our lives so he can tempt us.
 Then the fruit of the Spirit gets damaged.
 How can we remove Satan or “these worms” from within?

 The TikTok videos suggest soaking the fruit in salt water.
 Salt is found throughout the Bible.
-In Matthew 5:13 we are told to be the salt of the earth.
+In Matthew 5:13, we are told to be the salt of the earth.
 Our conversations should be seasoned with salt (Colossians 4:6).
 Did you ever wonder exactly what that means?
 Annette Reeder, the Biblical nutritionist, does a great job of explaining the meaning and uses of salt in the Bible.

 Her video and blog describe seven examples of biblical symbolism with salt.
 Consequently, it. is worth studying.
 In addition, we act as the salt of the world by avoiding temptation or simply removing worms from the fruit of the Spirit that grows through us.